The Story of Israel

 Who is this servant?
 In Isaiah 53, we read the most complete description of this figure and his role: “He was pierced for our transgressions; he was crushed for our iniquities.
 The punishment that brought us peace was on him, and by his wounds we are healed.
 We all, like sheep, have gone astray; each of us has turned to our own way, and the Lord has laid on him the iniquity of us all.”

-Christians have long identified this passage as a prophecy of Jesus (see Acts 8:32-35).
+Christians have long identified this passage as a prophecy of Jesus.
+In Acts 8:32-35, Philip preaches this message to the Ethiopian man reading this text in Isaiah.
 Only Jesus, being sinless himself, could bear the sins of the people and by his sacrifice bring us healing.
 Isaiah presents a startling prophecy of a suffering servant, not the powerful worldly king which the people came to expect.

 “The intended impact of this developing figure [of the servant] appears to be twofold.
 First, it reminds Israel of their own sin and failure, requiring outside intervention both to redeem them and to accomplish God’s purpose for them.
 Second, it balances the triumphal aspects of the typical messianic expectations by valuing the role of sacrificial redemption” (Briley).